 UTS Science teaches practical, relevant and innovative science and maths courses in world-class facilities within a vibrant city campus.

-Get ahead by gaining both management and advanced scientific skills with a UTS Science postgraduate qualification
+Get ahead by gaining both management & advanced scientific skills with a UTS Science postgraduate qualification.

 Practice based learning, graduate profiles, international opportunities and more.

 Ben Gad: So the reason why I chose a science degree at UTS is primarily because my cousin came to UTS and she had only good things to say about UTS, but also because my HSC chemistry class came on a tour of UTS and we spent the vast majority of the day actually in the science building.
 So I was just really impressed with the facilities, also speaking to academics.

 I knew that UTS was going to offer me a science degree that was skills-based as opposed to being memory based.
 I think what people really need to realise is that it's the skills that you get in the science degree, not necessarily the knowledge itself, that are really beneficial.
 Those skills are transferrable outside of the science discipline.

 Stephanie Tan: I chose my science degree, forensic science and applied chemistry at UTS because UTS was easily accessible from where I live.
 Also UTS was one of the first unis to offer forensic science.
 During my forensic science degree practical experiences include lab exercises, which are offered with theory.
 That sort of led me to an internship at ANSTO for one year.
 That experience has led me to understand how the industry works and what they expect in a lab situation.